 Our sales and marketing team has broad industry experience in selling branded pharmaceuticals.
-They manage the dedicated hospital and gastroenterology sales forces, which are comprised of 62 sales representatives and district managers, direct our national marketing campaigns and maintain key national account relationships.
-We promote our products to hospitals and office-based physicians across the U.S. and plan to commercialize our products internationally through marketing alliances.
+They manage the dedicated hospital and gastroenterology sales forces, which are comprised of 64 sales representatives and district managers, direct our national marketing campaigns and maintain key national account relationships.
+We promote our products to hospitals and office-based physicians across the U.S. and plan to commercialize our products internationally through marketing

 In January 2007, we converted our hospital sales force, which had previously been contracted to us by Cardinal Health Inc., or Cardinal, to Cumberland employees through our newly-formed, wholly-owned subsidiary, Cumberland Pharma Sales Corp.
-The hospital sales team is comprised of 26 sales representatives and district managers, covering approximately 1,768 hospitals across the U.S. We expect to significantly expand our hospital sales force over the next several years in anticipation of the launch of Caldolor.
-The gastroenterology-focused team, formed in September 2006 with our re-launch of Kristalose, is a field sales force comprised of 36 representatives and district managers and covering approximately 8,000 high prescribers of laxatives.
+The hospital sales team is comprised of 22 sales representatives and district managers, covering approximately 1,630 hospitals across the U.S. The gastroenterology-focused team, formed in September 2006 with our re-launch of Kristalose, is a field sales force comprised of 42 representatives and district managers and covering approximately 7,600 high prescribers of laxatives.
 This gastroenterology sales force is contracted to us by Inventiv Commercial Services, LLC, or Inventiv.
-Under our agreement, we pay Inventiv a monthly fee of \$0.4 million, a portion of which is used to compensate the sales force.
-In addition to this monthly fee, as of March 31, 2009, we have paid Inventiv an aggregate of approximately \$1.8 million for bonuses and expenses during the existence of this agreement.
+Under our agreement, we pay Inventiv a monthly fee of \$442,484, a portion of which is used to compensate the sales force.
+In addition to this monthly fee, as of December 31, 2008, we have paid Inventiv an aggregate of approximately \$1.6 million for bonuses and expenses during the existence of this agreement.
 This agreement terminates in March 2010.
 We have the option, with Inventiv's consent, to extend the contract for one additional year.
 We also have the option to bring this sales force in-house.
+We recently expanded our gastroenterology sales force, and expect to significantly expand our hospital sales force over the next several years in anticipation of the launch of Amelior.